scriptPilot/bug-vite-open/README.md

 ## Resolution

-Vite does not have proper rights from inside the Docker Container.
+Vite does not have proper rights from inside the Docker container.

 As a solution, with a second command the URL can be opened in the browser: